adambornrepo/EmergencyService/README.md

 - Login page
 - Receiving the authentication response and redirection

 Feel free to explore this project to learn more about these topics and how they are implemented.
-If you have any questions or suggestions, please don't hesitate to reach out.